 How to identify

-With its noisy chattering, black-and-white plumage and long tail, there is nothing else quite like the Magpie in the UK.
+With its noisy chattering, black-and-white plumage and long tail, there's nothing else quite like the Magpie in the UK.
 When seen close-up, its black plumage reveals a purplish-blue iridescent sheen to the wing feathers and a green gloss to the tail.
-Magpies seem to be jacks of all trades - scavengers, predators and pest-destroyers, their challenging, almost arrogant attitude has won them few friends.
+Magpies seem to be jacks of all trades – scavengers, predators and pest-destroyers.
 Non-breeding birds will gather together in flocks.

 Call